vectorgrp/sil-kit/docs/api/datamessage.rst

 Media type
 ~~~~~~~~~~

-Both DataPublishers and DataSubscribers define a media type, a meta description of the transmitted data.
+Both DataPublishers and DataSubscribers define a media type in accordance to
+`RFC2046 <https://datatracker.ietf.org/doc/html/rfc2046>`_, a meta description of the transmitted data.
 It can be used
 to provide infomation about the de- / serialization of the underlying user data.
 Just like the topic, the media type has
 to match between DataPublishers / DataSubscribers for communicaiton to take place.
 An empty string on a DataSubscriber
 is a wildcard and will match any other media type of a DataPublisher.